 1.3 Playa De Palma

-The Playa de Palma beach is the longest, most developed and one of the best beaches in Palma de the Mallorca.
-It is more than three miles long and is located at the end of the city’s coastal promenade walk and cycling path.
+The Playa de Palma beach is the longest and most developed beach in Palma de Mallorca.
+It is more than three miles long and is at the end of the city’s coastal promenade walk and cycling path.

 1.4 Playa S’Amarador Beach in Cala Mondrago

-Many pine trees and exceptionally clear turquoise seas are seen here.
-One can think of being at the sea or in the country, that depends on where you look.
+Covered in pine trees and turquoise seas, one can feel bliss at this beach.
 You can also enjoy the fine-grained sand beach in Mondrago Natural Park.

-It is home to a major variety of unique flora and fauna.
-Less than a kilometre will separate you from the beach if you park your car in the free parking lot.
+It is home to a wide variety of unique flora and fauna.
+If you park your car in the free parking lot, less than a kilometre will separate you from the beach.

-Take a moment to observe your surroundings as you swim at S’Amarador, it will be an experience you won’t soon forget.
+Please take a moment to observe your surroundings as you swim at S’Amarador; it will be an experience you won’t soon forget.

 1.5 Cala Banyalbufar

-If you wish to enter and explore the ocean, bring some form of water shoes because the ocean floor is also rocky.
-It’s a great beach for snorkeling even though the waves can occasionally be too choppy.
+If you wish to enter and explore the ocean, bring some water shoes because the ocean floor is also rocky.
+It’s an excellent beach for snorkelling, even though the waves can occasionally be too choppy.

-Cala Banyalbufar is a beach on Mallorca’s northwest coast that is adjacent to the same-named town.
+Cala Banyalbufar is a beach on Mallorca’s northwest coast adjacent to the same-named town.
 Bring food, snacks, and sunscreen because there are no stores nearby to buy supplies.

 1.6 Es Trenc